EdenwareApps/Megacubo/README.md

 Megacubo is an intuitive, multi-language and cross-platform IPTV player with support for history, bookmarks and much more.

-You can add as many IPTV lists you want (M3U format) and with Miniplayer mode, you can work or navigate on your PC while watching any broadcast.
+You can add as many IPTV lists you want and with Miniplayer mode, you can work or navigate while watching any broadcast.

-Platforms: Windows, Linux, MacOS and Android.
+Megacubo can be installed on computers (Windows, Linux or macOS) and its Android version can be installed on smartphones, tablets, TV boxes, Android smart TVs and TV sticks.

 Available languages: English, Español, Português, Ελληνικά, Deutsch, Français, Italiano, हिन्दी, Polski, русский, Shqip, 普通话 and Türkçe.